Exporting guide to Norway

 Demand for UK expertise

-There is a demand in Norway for UK expertise and products.
+There is a demand in Norway for UK products and services for preventative and protective security.
 The UK offer is considered well-established, attractive and enjoys a good reputation.
 There are opportunities for UK companies in civil technologies, cyber security and physical security.

 Bilateral cooperation